The Whale (The Office): Synopsis

-Andy Bernard (Ed Helms) Skypes into the office from his boat.
+Andy Bernard Skypes into the office from his boat.
 He is severely sunburned, loses his supply of fresh water in the ocean, and is going mad from lack of human contact after only two days on the boat.
 The Skype call ends after he accidentally drops his device into the ocean.

-Dwight Schrute (Rainn Wilson) is tasked with winning the Scranton White Pages account.
+Dwight Schrute is tasked with winning the Scranton White Pages account.
 However, the CEO is a woman, and Dwight has trouble selling to women.
-Pam Halpert (Jenna Fischer) and the women of the office teach him how to interact with women.
-The lesson, which is supported by Nellie Bertram (Catherine Tate), Erin Hannon (Ellie Kemper), Meredith Palmer (Kate Flannery), and Phyllis Vance (Phyllis Smith), goes nowhere, with Dwight unable to grasp the concept of simple niceties, and they give up.
-Pam goes with Dwight to the White Pages, only to find out that the buyer is Jan Levinson (Melora Hardin).
+Pam Halpert and the women of the office teach him how to interact with women.
+The lesson, which is supported by Nellie Bertram, Erin Hannon, Meredith Palmer, and Phyllis Vance, goes nowhere, with Dwight unable to grasp the concept of simple niceties, and they give up.
+Pam goes with Dwight to the White Pages, only to find out that the buyer is Jan Levinson.
 Jan was expecting to meet with CEO David Wallace, and reprimands her assistant for the confusion.
 Pam quickly realizes that the meeting was just a ruse to take revenge on David for firing her five years prior.
-However, Dwight remains determined to make the sale, so he has Pam stall while he gets Clark (Clark Duke), intuiting that Jan has an attraction to underage boys due to her rumored affair with her 17-year-old former assistant Hunter.
+However, Dwight remains determined to make the sale, so he has Pam stall while he gets Clark, intuiting that Jan has an attraction to underage boys due to her rumored affair with her 17-year-old former assistant Hunter.
 After he introduces Clark to her, Jan says she will think about it, and tells everyone to leave her office except Clark.
 As Pam and Dwight leave, Dwight offers a sympathetic comment to Jan's emotionally abused female assistant.
 Pam is pleased, seeing that some of the lessons they gave Dwight on women sunk in after all.